The current Board of Trustees are:

 Graham has previously been Vice Chair of Governors at an infant school and is currently a Non-Executive Director of a social enterprise organisation supporting other organisations in respect of the age discrimination agenda.

 David Harris (Chief Executive Officer)

 David has been a Headteacher in two different settings.
 David has taken a school from special measures to good with outstanding features.
 David works with school leaders to empower them to drive and embed positive change.
-As an NLE and National Support School David and his team have worked with over ten schools, locally and nationally, to improve outcomes and build leadership capacity.
-David’s current school is graded outstanding and his leadership was recently described as ‘innovative, passionate and inspirational’.
+As an NLE David and his team have worked with many schools, locally and nationally, to improve outcomes and build leadership capacity.
+David’s last school is graded outstanding and his leadership was described as ‘innovative, passionate and inspirational’.

 David has a passion for running and has completed a couple of marathons, including the London Marathon.
 When David is not running he enjoys watching and coaching rugby.

 David is the CEO of Engage Enrich Excel Academies and is working with the board to build a primary trust built on trust, support and corporate responsibility.
 David is passionate about localism with positive collaboration.